Carla Hett Smith

 Who Can Carla Help?

-Carla has experience working with children (10+), adolescents, adults and families.
+Carla has experience working with children under 13 (children under 13 require a phone call consultation), adults and families.
 She enjoys working with individuals willing to be vulnerable and showing up for this journey whether it is the first or twentieth session.
 She believes that everyone has the ability to determine their own values, hopes, dreams, and style of therapy that works for them.

 Family & Parenting